Gout: New Treatments and Recommendations for Prevention

 After an hour and half of my first gout attack I was massively motivated to figure out a solution...FAST!
 10000 mg of liposomal vitamin c and within 10 minutes the ...

 Goutezol High Uric Acid ReliefGoutezol Gout Relief contains soothing botanical ingredients formulated to gently support healthy uric acid metabolism.
 Goutezol's active ingredients have been used safely for hundreds of years to support healthy uric acid metabolism, help reducing high uric acid levels.
 Decreasing uric acid and supporting uric acid metabolism has been proven to ease the symptoms related to gout.

 The Most Effective Prevention of Gout is the Modification of Diet and Lifestyle

 Specific foods and beverages, which includes red meat and alcohol, can trigger a serious gout attack.
 Being overweight increases the risk of gout and other conditions which increase the risk of gout, such as hypertension as well as metabolic syndrome.
 Weight reduction and also daily exercise are both appropriate protective treatment options for gout.
 Other recommendations include limiting intake of sugary beverages and foods with added sugar, consuming whole grain products, nuts, legumes, many fruits, vegetables, moderate amounts of lean white meats and also low fat milk and oily fish (7).
 You may want to talk to your doctor about adding a vitamin c supplement or increasing your coffee intake.

 Pharmacotherapy.
 2010 Jun;30(6):594-608.

 Curr Opin Rheumatol.
 2010 Mar;22(2):165-72.

-Christine Dobrowolski is a podiatrist and owner of Northcoast Footcare, Inc, an online resource regarding foot information and also medical doctor advised foot care products.
+Christine Dobrowolski is a podiatrist and owner of Northcoast Footcare, Inc, an online resource for foot information and also physician recommended foot care products.